 Example: After Tom’s wife burned dinner, he shed a few crocodile tears for the wasted food.
-He was in the mood for takeout anyways.
+Really though, he didn’t care that it was burned because he wanted to order takeout anyways.

 The Origin of ‘Crocodile Tears’

-It was once considered a myth that crocodiles “wept” while they ate.
-But now there have been studies done that indicate these reptiles do actually shed tears while feeding.
+It was once considered a myth that crocodiles “wept” as they ate, but now there have been studies indicating that “crocodile tears” are a real thing.
+Yes, these large reptiles shed tears while they feed.
+But why?

 So then, while a crocodile eats, any drops of water that result from it “crying” would be ones of insincerity; its tears would not be from genuine sadness.
 Thus a comparison is drawn—when someone is displaying feelings of sorrow that are thought to be insincere, or if they are fake crying about something, then their tears are like that of a crocodile.
 Hence, they are said to be shedding ‘crocodile tears.’